Medically Reviewed by Dr. Majid Tanveer, DVM

 5. Probiotic or Yogurt to Balance Bacteria in the Mouth

-Probiotics and yogurt can help balance the bacteria in your pup’s mouth, which is essential in fighting bad breath.
+Probiotics and yogurt can help balance the bacteria in your pup’s mouth, essential in fighting bad breath.

 Probiotics are beneficial bacteria that help keep harmful bacteria under control and reduce bad breath.
 Yogurt contains: